ChannexIO/terms_and_conditions/terms_and_conditions.md

 ## 2. Types of Channex Products.

-This Agreement governs (a) Channex’s commercially available downloadable software products (currently designated as “Server” or “Data Center” deployments) (“Software”), (b) Channex’s hosted or cloud-based solutions (currently designated as “Cloud” deployments) (“Hosted Services”), and (c) any related support or maintenance services provided by Channex.
-Software and Hosted Services, together with related Documentation, are referred to as “Products”.
-The Products and their permitted use are further described in Channex’s standard documentation (“Documentation”).
-Section 6 (Software Terms) applies specifically to Software, and Section 7 (Hosted Services Terms) applies specifically to Hosted Services, but unless otherwise specified, other provisions of this Agreement apply to all Products.
+This Agreement governs (a) Channex’s cloud-based channel manager, and (b) any related support or maintenance services provided by Channex.
+Software, this Agreement apply to all Channex Products.

 ## 3. Account Registration.